MMNTM logo

 GoogleUnder 10%20%

-The market share flip coincides precisely with the period when Claude held a double-digit SWE-bench lead.
-Enterprise technical buyers tested models on their internal codebases.
+The market share flip tracks almost perfectly to the period when Claude held a double-digit SWE-bench lead.
+This isn't correlation mistaken for causation.
+Enterprise technical buyers told us exactly what happened: they tested models on their internal codebases.
 The model that passed more tests won the contract.
-Brand couldn't overcome verifiable performance.

 Coding as Proxy for Trust